6,060: Unit Name Changes for Academic Units

 Upon review and recommendation by the NPPP Committee, the proposing unit receives a memorandum from the Provost's Office outlining how it should proceed.

-Once the proposed name change is approved at the department, college, and Provost's Office levels, it should be forwarded by the dean to the Provost's Office for review by the UCCC.
+Once the proposed name change is approved at the department, college, and Provost's Office levels, it should be forwarded by the dean to the Provost's Office for review by the University Courses and Curriculum Committee (UCCC).

 If recommended for approval by the UCCC, the Provost's Office may seek review and recommendations from the Faculty Senate, Graduate Council, and other appropriate administrative units, and makes a recommendation to the president.
 After receiving final recommendations, the president will determine if the final proposal will be forwarded for NSHE approval.
 The Vice Chancellor for Academic and Student Affairs determines if the change warrants NSHE Board of Regents' review and approval as well as Academic Affairs Council approval.